Ancient aquaculture meets genetic science: Traditional Owner eDNA Training Program at Budj Bim

 “We read Country.
 It tells us what it needs, and when to step in to help it heal from pollution and unnatural changes.
 Our connection is ongoing.
 We’ll always care for our Country.”

-Led by Traditional Owners and supported by EnviroDNA, the program ensures all ecological data is owned and governed by Traditional Owner communities.
-Early results are already informing long-term fishery planning and habitat restoration.
+Led by Traditional Owners and supported by EnviroDNA, this program ensures all ecological data is owned and governed by Traditional Owner communities.

 Budj Bim’s waterways, engineered over thousands of years by the Gunditjmara, provide an ideal testing ground for integrated monitoring.
 Through cultural leadership and eDNA insights, the project is helping combine ecological monitoring and cultural heritage.

-Jim Stuart, CEO of EnviroDNA, said “The Budj Bim program is a foundational example of what’s possible when knowledge systems work together.”
+Jim Stuart, EnviroDNA CEO, said “The Budj Bim program is a foundational example of what’s possible when knowledge systems work together.”

 This is part of a growing national program led by EnviroDNA and Traditional Owners to equip Indigenous groups with the tools and data to lead environmental restoration, on their terms.